yousif-hag-ahmed/DNA_classification/README.md

 3/2d CNN trained on word2vec embeddings of k-mers:

 here I used gensim to generate the w2vec vecs using all the chars in the sequences .
 I then used Word2Vec(DNA_list , vector_size = 10 , min_count= 1 ) vector_size of 10 .
 I used iteration to generate the final DNA vectorized model which is feed to a dataloader .I do some croping to reduce the size of the DNA sequ to 600*10 after padding .I then reshape to get the 3 chennel image like shape of 3,40,50 .the same is done the test data without the training part . this is then inputed to a Conv .
-Here I use a pretrained model (structure only ) of the resnet18 , I do this to get a deep optimized CNN structure . train_features_path = '/train_features.csv' test_features_path = '/test_features.csv' train_labels_path = '/train_labels.csv' test_labels_path = '/train_labels - Copy.csv'
+Here I use a pretrained model (structure only ) of the resnet18 , I do this to get a deep optimized CNN structure .

 gensim is also updated to a newer version which might cause some issues so please update before starting the code using !pip install --update gensim

-4/
+file under word2vec_with_cnn_.ipynb

+4/I also used a 2dConv nural net on a different type of one hot encodding here I use the following dic self.dic= {'-':[0,0,0,0],'A' :[1,0,0,0] , 'C':[0,1,0,0],'T':[0,0,1,0],'G':[0,0,0,1]}

+I then multiply with the index of each char ,

+using this and a resnet structure I got my best results in the competition

+file under transferLearning__kaggleComp_customPreTrain[0,0,0,1]bym.ipynb

+5/ I also used a LSTM (RNN) using the same encodding in (4) class RNN(nn.Module):
+    def __init__(self, input_size , hidden_size , num_layers , num_classes):
+        super(RNN,self).__init__()
+        self.hidden_size = hidden_size
+        self.num_layers = num_layers
+        self.lstm = nn.LSTM(input_size , hidden_size , num_layers,batch_first= True)
+        self.fc = nn.Linear(hidden_size*sequence_length ,num_classes)

+    def forward(self,x):
+        #print(x.shape) batchSize,72,72
+        h0 = torch.zeros(self.num_layers , x.size(0), self.hidden_size).to(device)
+        c0 = torch.zeros(self.num_layers , x.size(0) , self.hidden_size).to(device)
+        #print(h0.shape) 2,15,275
+        #print(x.shape)

+        #Forward Prop

+        out,_ =  self.lstm(x,(h0,c0))
+        #print(out.shape)15 , 72,256
+        out = out.reshape(out.shape[0] ,-1)
+        #print(out.shape) 15,18432
+        out = self.fc(out)
+        #print(out.shape) 15 ,1214
+        return out

+which yielded a good result in the data of about 94% .
+I think I could do some hyperparameter tunning and get better results

+6/ Variational Autoencoding embedding with Neural Net

+as disscused in the lectures , I used a variational Autoencodder to produce a 50 dim representation of each DNA sequence , this is then feed to a dense nural net .

+file under Variational AutoEncoder embedding with NN.ipynb

 # how to run the code

+set the path by downloading the data folder train_features_path = '/train_features.csv' test_features_path = '/test_features.csv'
+train_labels_path = '/train_labels.csv'
+test_labels_path = '/train_labels - Copy.csv'
 to run the customataset you need to download the data folder and extract it , then for the feature data set please : fulldataset = ( train_features.csv(path), train_labels.csv (path) )

 testdataset = ( test_features.csv(path) , train_labels_copy.csv(path))

-3/
+for all of the methods I use a softmax to determine the max probability of each seq and then determine on that the probability the sequence to be new dna .